Yousef-Matar/matarito-vue/docs/components/MButtonSet/api.md

 # MButtonSet API

-API defines props, events and others for the matarito `MButtonSet` module.
+API defines props, events and others for the `MButtonSet` component.

 ::: tip Note that